ooni/translations/Guidelines for OONI Probe.md

 * [Things to watch out for](#things-to-watch-out-for)

-## Install the OONI Probe public beta
+## Install the OONI Probe application

-Before you get started with the translation, we kindly ask that you first install OONI Probe mobile or Desktop app to see where your translation would appear in the app.
+Before you get started with the translation, we kindly ask that you first install OONI Probe Mobile or Desktop app to see where your translation would appear in the app.

 For Mobile: